10 ways American unis are different from UK unis

 You'll progress from your freshmen (first) year, into your sophomore (second), junior (third) and senior (you guessed it... fourth) years, where you will have a chance to focus on a subject you really want to study.

-However, even once you've declared your major (your main degree subject) you'll still be expected to take modules in other subjects.
+However, even once you've declared your major (your main degree subject), you'll still be expected to take modules in other subjects.

-Meanwhile, in the UK it's common to take elective modules in different subjects throughout your first couple of years but to hone in on a specialist subject in your final year.
+Meanwhile, in the UK, it's common to take elective modules in different subjects throughout your first couple of years but to hone in on a specialist subject in your final year.

-There are lots more assessments
+4. There are more assessments in American universities

 In the UK, most uni modules will have two or three major assessments throughout the semester – perhaps one or two pieces of coursework and a big exam at the end.

 In the US, however, there are lots more assessments in the form of essays, quizzes and regular homework throughout the year.
-It means there's less time to relax, but also less pressure to do well in end of semester exams.
+It means there's less time to relax, but also less pressure to do well in end-of-semester exams.

-American degrees cost more money
+5. American degrees cost more money

 Although at £9,000+ a year, UK tuition fees are hardly cheap, American universities are seriously costly.
-Fees vary depending on the length of course, whether you're studying in the same state you live in or moving away, and whether you choose a public or private university.
+Fees vary depending on the length of your course, whether you're studying in the same state you live in or moving away, and whether you choose a public or private university.

 This also means that it's incredibly common for US university students to have a part-time job to pay their way through their course.
 Others spend two years at a community college first, which is a lot cheaper than university.

-Term dates aren't the same
+6. Term dates aren't the same

 Credit: Chutima Chaochaiya - Shutterstock

-Although it varies across different universities, most academic terms in the US start mid to late August.
+Although it varies across different universities, most academic terms in the US start mid- to late-August.
 Meanwhile, courses in the UK typically start in September, although some start as late as October.

 Most universities in America will then have a really long Christmas vacation, normally starting in mid-December but sometimes in late-November for Thanksgiving, with studies recommencing in mid-January.

-Meanwhile, UK Christmas breaks tend to be shorter, but then students will get another holiday over Easter soon after.
+However, UK Christmas breaks tend to be shorter, but then students will get another holiday over Easter soon after.

-Of course, all UK universities have sports teams and students are encouraged to take part.
+Of course, UK universities have sports teams and students are encouraged to take part.
 Many compete against their rival university in a Varsity tournament each year.

 But in the US, sport is HUGE.
-College football matches are almost as popular as professional ones, and many talented students secure their place at university by receiving a sports scholarship.
+College football matches are almost as popular as professional ones and many talented students secure their place at university by receiving a sports scholarship.

 Games are fiercely competitive and attending big matches is the highlight of many students' terms.

-Most students have to share a room
+8. Most students have to share a room in America

 US universities are keen to foster a welcoming community, and having a roommate is an ideal way to make friends.

-Drinking culture isn't as big
+9. Drinking culture isn't as big on US campuses

 Credit: Jacob Lund – Shutterstock